Busedame/get_next_line/README.md

 # 📖 **get_next_line - Reading from a file, line by line!**

 **In this README:**
+1. Introduction to the project
-1. Introduction to stack and heap memory
+2. Introduction to stack and heap memory
-2. Main logic of `get_next_line()` explained
+3. Main logic of `get_next_line()` explained
-3. Introduction to static variables
+4. Introduction to static variables
-4. Limitations
+5. Limitations
-5. Included files
+6. Included files
-6. Cloning the repository
+7. Cloning the repository
-7. How to compile and run
+8. How to compile and run
-8. Including `get_next_line` in your project
+9. Including `get_next_line` in your project

 ## 🚀 **Project Overview**
 The project involves creating a function that can **read from a file descriptor, and return one line at a time**.